martinostrowski/marinemicrobes/mapping/Readme.md

-This directory contains scripts used for mapping raw readsto datasets, or gene catalogues
+This directory contains scripts used for mapping raw reads to datasets, or gene catalogues